melissawm/acquire-docs/docs/tutorials/chunked.md

 ```
 <zarr.core.Array '/0' (10, 1, 1080, 1920) uint8>
 ```
-As expected, we have only 1 top level directory, corresponding to the single array in the group (we would expect more than 1 array only if we were writing multiscale data).
+As expected, we have only 1 top level directory, corresponding to the single array in the group.
+We would expect more than 1 array only if we were writing [multiscale data](https://acquire-project.github.io/acquire-docs/tutorials/multiscale/).
 The overall array shape is (10, 1, 1080, 1920), corresponding to 10 frames, 1 channel, and a height and width of 1080 and 1920, respectively, per frame.